open-sdg/open-sdg/docs/upgrading-1-0-0.md

 ### Language code changes

-If you are using the following languages, be aware that the language codes have changed.
+If you are using the following languages, be aware that the language codes in sdg-translations have changed.
 Your translation folders should use the updated language code.
 Your site itself can continue using the old language code, as described below in site repository section, with the `languages_public` setting.

 * Armenian: changed from "am" to "hy"
 * Kazakh: changed from "kz" to "kk"